 - Highly Specialised Treatment (HST) used for rare conditions – but with strict criteria limiting this possibility.

-It was known that nusinersen has a high price, which Biogen argues is in line with similar products and reflects the research costs etc. and that it would be unlikely to meet the STA cost/benefit (ICER) price requirements
+It was known that nusinersen had a high price, which Biogen argued was in line with similar products and reflected the research costs etc. and that it would be unlikely to meet the STA cost/benefit (ICER) price requirements.

 1st June 2017, the European Commission released its report (prepared by the European Medicine Agency (EMA)) approving nusinersen for marketing as a treatment for all with 5q SMA.